furynet/fury-1/docs/daemon/intro.md

 # Introduction

-The `fury` executable program is the entry point for running an GRIDhub node.
-All the validator nodes and full nodes need to install the `fury` and launching the daemon to join the GRIDhub network.
+The `fury` executable program is the entry point for running an FURYhub node.
+All the validator nodes and full nodes need to install the `fury` and launching the daemon to join the FURYhub network.
 You can also use `fury` to start your own test network locally.

 ## Hardware Requeirment